Raspberry Pi IoT Installation

 • Full programmatic support of configuration, live, and historical data via REST API and .NET interface

-NOTE: Automated reports are not support on Linux systems, but can be triggered over a network connection for execution from a Windows system.
+NOTE: Automated reports are not supported on Linux systems, but can be triggered over a network connection for execution from a Windows system.

 NOTE: While running OAS on a RaspberryPi 4+ is fully supported, the default Raspbian OS is not.
 Please choose one of the supported Linux distributions HERE, making sure to install a server variant as opposed to a desktop variant.
 Extensive testing with Ubuntu Server has proven to be the most reliable and simplest to configure.